TITLE 77: PUBLIC HEALTH

 F) Compliance with all applicable requirements of the Civil Rights Act of 1964;

-H) Employee health policies that require employees to report health symptoms and exposure to any communicable or infectious disease and that specify conditions under which employees are to be removed from patient or client contact and conditions under which employees may resume patient/client contact; and
+H) Employee health policies that require employees to report health symptoms and exposure to any communicable or infectious disease, and that specify conditions under which employees are to be removed from patient or client contact and conditions under which employees may resume patient or client contact; and

-I) Agency procedures related to identifying potential dangers to the health and safety of agency personnel providing services in the home and procedures for protecting agency personnel from identified dangers.
+I) Agency procedures for identifying potential dangers to the health and safety of agency personnel providing services in the home and procedures for protecting agency personnel from identified dangers.

 2) Prior to employing or placing any individual in a position that requires a State professional license, the agency shall contact the Illinois Department of Financial and Professional Regulation to verify that the individual's license is active.
 A copy of the verification of the individual's license shall be placed in the individual's personnel file.

-4) Personnel records for all employees/placement agency registry files for placement workers shall include the name and address of the employee or placement worker, Social Security number, date of birth, name and address of next of kin, evidence of qualifications (including any current licensure, registration, or certification that is required by State or federal law for the functions performed), and dates of employment or placement and separation from the agency and the reason for separation.
+3) Personnel records for all employees or placement agency registry files for placement workers shall include the name and address of the employee or placement worker, Social Security number, date of birth, name and address of next of kin, evidence of qualifications (including any current licensure, registration, or certification that is required by State or federal law for the functions performed), and dates of employment or placement and separation from the agency and the reason for separation.

-1) The governing body shall appoint a Home Health Administrator with the duties prescribed in Section 345.40 of this Part.
+1) The governing body shall appoint a home health administrator with the duties prescribed in Section 245.40.

-2) The home health agency shall designate a person with one of the following sets of qualifications to supervise the provision of home health services:
+2) The home health agency shall designate an agency supervisor with one of the following sets of qualifications to supervise the provision of home health services:

 i) Has completed a baccalaureate degree program approved by the National League for Nursing; and